UKHomeOffice/RefData/README.md

 * first name: demo
 * last name: demo
 * email verified: true
-  Select save then on the credentials tab set the password to 'demo' and set Tempoary to false and set the password.
+  Select save then on the credentials tab set the password to 'demo' and set Temporary to false and set the password.